 Can I use a slingbox/slingcatcher to watch my UK TV?

 The system supports Slingbox.
 The quality is heavily dependent on the upload speed at the slingbox location.
 You need a good constant upload speed of at least 300Kbps to achieve a reasonable picture quality.
 Most connections in the UK do provide this upload, but if you live in a rural location or in a heavily used area, constant upload speeds may not be possible, causing the occasional picture freeze.
-We now offer our own UK TV service, using our own dedicated link from the UK and our own transcoders.

 Can I stream video and TV like BBC I-player?